shauryashubham228-jpg/Reverse_geocoding_design/README.md

-# lagorii-geo-api
+# ecommerce-geo-api

-Server-side geolocation caching API for [Lagorii](https://lagorii.com).
+Server-side geolocation caching API for [ecommerce].
 Accepts browser coordinates, caches results in Redis, and returns pincode + city for the ETA widget — keeping the Google Maps API key off the client entirely.

 ## Architecture